xzxADIxzx/Crawler-Language/README.md

 * ayowl dot drim\`i niw . yoy dot spiar\`i niw - I am sleeping now.
 You're talking now.
 * ayowl dot drim\`i yet . yoy dot spiar\`i - I was asleep.
 You were talking.
-* ayowl dot drim\`i ate neybl - I sleep at night.
+* ayowl dot drim\`i at neybl - I sleep at night.

 If there are several content parts in the sentence related to the same subject, then they are separated by a semicolon.

-* ayowl dot wioko\`i ma spor niw - the first content part is related to *ayowl* and the second part is related to *spor*
+* ayowl dot wioko\`i ma spor niw - the first content part is related to *ayowl* and the second part is related to *wioko*
 * adpromet ma medi; arch wuic phur - both parts related to *adpromet*

 There are well-established expressions in the language, i.e. instead of *ayowl dot cu\`i coho yoy niw* you can say just *cu*.